 Figure 6.
 Proactive testing strategies.
-The distribution of model outcomes given different proactive testing strategies and cohorting strategies in (top) primary schools and (bottom) secondary schools with approximately weekly new case introductions and no testing.
+The distribution of model outcomes given different proactive testing strategies and cohorting strategies in (top) primary schools and (bottom) secondary schools.
 Under each jitter plot we list the percentage of simulations that result in outbreaks affecting more than 5% of the population.